Isak Karlsson

 Builder first — right tool for the job, not the other way around.

-cv@isak.tech LinkedIn Tacoma, WA
+cv@isak.tech LinkedIn Seattle, WA

 Summary